Dental Implants — Massapequa Park, NY

 Benefits of Dental Implants

-- Greater Comfort: Because traditional tooth replacements don’t restore your missing roots, your smile will continue to change over time.
+- Because traditional tooth replacements don’t restore your missing roots, your smile will continue to change over time.
 As a result, dentures can slip or become loose, causing embarrassing situations and a loss of function.
 Dental implants replace your missing roots, encouraging new bone growth in your jaw and ensuring your bone loss comes to a halt.

 Who Dental Implants Can Help